-Once liquidated we can pay the funds out to shareholders within seven days (before we receive HM Revenue and Customs tax clearance) provided the shareholders sign an undertaking.
+Once liquidated we can pay the funds out to shareholders within seven days provided the shareholders sign an undertaking.

 We hold all funds in separate client accounts.
 The client funds are not held collectively.

 We have established procedures to identify who we are dealing with, identify directors and test and check the bank details we have are correct for returning shareholder funds.